Who8MyLunch/Jupyter_Video_Widget/README.md

 # Jupyter Video Widget

 The goal of this project is to develop a custom Jupyter [widget](https://github.com/ipython/ipywidgets) making it easy to play videos (local and remote) via HTML5 video player embededed in a Jupyter Notebook.
 This widget was initialized using this very handy Cookiecutter [template](https://github.com/jupyter-widgets/widget-cookiecutter).

+# Example

+pretty screen shot goes here.

+# Install

 ## Prerequisites

-You'll first need to enable ipywidgets notebook extension if not already done.
+If not already enabled, you'll need to enable the ipywidgets notebook extension that installs with Jupyter.
 You can use the command `jupyter nbextension list` to see which (if any) notebook extensions are currently enabled.
+Enable it with following:

 ```bash
 jupyter nbextension enable --py --sys-prefix widgetsnbextension
 ```

-## Example

 ## Standard Installation